fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 title: Objects
 lastmod: 2019-04-16T09:12:30-08:00
 draft: false
-description: All about JS Objects
+description: Everything you need to know about the JavaScript Object
 weight: 6
-emoji: 📓
+emoji: 🧱
 free: true
 ---

+{{< youtube napDjGFjHR0 >}}

-The JavaScript object is an array of key-value pairs, similar to a map, dictionary, or hash table in other programming languages.
+The JavaScript object is a collection of key-value pairs, similar to a map, dictionary, or hash-table in other programming languages.
+Anything that is not a JS primitive is an Object.

 - An **Object** is a collection of properties.
 - A **Property** is a key-value pair that contains a name and a value.
-- A **Property Name** is a unique value that can be coreced to a string that points to a value.
+- A **Property Name** is a unique value that can be coerced to a string that points to a value.
 - A **Property Value** can be any value, including other objects or functions, that associated with the name/key.

 {{< figure src="/courses/javascript/img/js-object-props.png" alt="An object is a collection of properties, aka key-value pairs" >}}

 ## Object Basics

-### Empty Object
+### Creation

 Create an an empty object.
+You have several options.

 {{< file "js" "objects.js" >}}
 {{< highlight javascript >}}